reedlevinson/home/labs/lab2/README.md

 :point_right:

-## Initialize a new git repo
+## 1.1 Initialize a new git repo
 - First, create a lab2 folder *on plink* and create a `README.md` file in it.
 Indicate your name in the first line.
 You will use this file to provide any overall comments you want to convey to the grader.
 - Initialize lab2 as a git repository.
 What command did you use for that?
 - Make sure that README.md is tracked.
 What command did you use for that?
 - Provide your responses to these questions in README.md

+> Remember that you can preview Markdown files with various Markdown-editing or -rendering tools (see: [Markdown resources](https://github.com/CS50DartmouthFA2025/home/blob/main/logistics/systems.md#markdown)) but we will read it on GitHub.com, so before you make your final submission decision be sure to check it there.

+### 1.2 Obtaining a local copy

+How would you go about cloning the lab2 repo on your local machine?
+What command would you use for that?
+Add this to your README.md file

 - Commit your changes, with the message "Responses to question 1"

-> Remember that you can preview Markdown files with various Markdown-editing or -rendering tools (see: [Markdown resources](https://github.com/CS50DartmouthFA2025/home/blob/main/logistics/systems.md#markdown)) but we will read it on GitHub.com, so before you make your final submission decision be sure to check it there.
+### 2. Programming questions

 :point_right:
 Make three directories where you'll do your work: